yanlynnnnn/tp/docs/UserGuide.md

 ## 4. Features

-This section contains all the information about the features of *GrAB3*.
+This section contains all the information about the features of *Homerce*.
 Enter the command into the _Command Box_ to use each feature or sub-feature.

 ### Feature 1